cypineda76/classes/README.md

 #####Catholic University of Colombia
 email: darincon@ucatolica.edu.co
-note: the code is in spanish
+note: all the content is in spanish

 - Classes
  - Computers Programming (not yet)